awsdocs/aws-freertos-docs/doc_source/userguide/create-ota-user-policy.md

 You must grant your IAM user permission to perform over\-the\-air updates\.
 Your IAM user must have permissions to:
 + Access the S3 bucket where your firmware updates are stored\.
 + Access certificates stored in AWS Certificate Manager\.
-+ Access the AWS IoT Streaming service\.
++ Access the AWS IoT MQTT\-based file delivery feature\.
 + Access FreeRTOS OTA updates\.
 + Access AWS IoT jobs\.
 + Access IAM\.